-End-of-Year Summative Review: Timeframe: May and June; must be completed by June 30
+End-of-Year Summative Review:

+Timeframe: May and June; must be completed by June 30

 - 1. Teacher Self-Assessment The teacher reviews all information and data collected during the year and completes a self-assessment for review by the evaluator.
 This self-assessment may focus specifically on the areas for development established in the Goal-Setting Conference. - 2.
 End-of-Year Conference The evaluator and the teacher meet to discuss all evidence collected to date and to discuss component ratings.
-Following the conference, the evaluator assigns a summative rating and generates a summary report of the evaluation before the end of the school year and before June 30. - 3.
+Following the conference, the evaluator assigns a summative rating and generates a summary report of the evaluation two weeks before the end of the school year. - 3.
 Scoring The evaluator reviews submitted evidence, self-assessments and observation data and uses them to generate component ratings once the end-of-year conference has taken place.
 The component ratings are combined to calculate scores for Teacher Practice Related Indicators and Student Outcomes Related Indicators.
 These scores generate the final, summative rating.
-After all data, including state test data, are available, the evaluator may adjust the summative rating if this data would significantly change the Student Outcomes Related Indicators final rating.
-Such revisions should take place as soon as state test data are available and before September 15.